Macrometacorp/tutorial-cryptotrading/README.md

 # 3. How to run app(UI) locally

 > NOTE: This step is just for running the UI locally.
 The actual app is deployed on an AWS S3 Bucket.
-For the steps on S3 goto the `How to deploy app on S3` section.
+For the steps on S3 go to the `How to deploy app on S3` section.

 Go to crypto-demo and run the following
 If `node_modules` is not there, execute `npm install`.